Create an IoT hub using the Azure IoT Hub extension for Visual Studio Code

 Select a pricing tier.

-Enter a globally unique name for your IoT hub, then press Enter.
+Enter a globally unique name for your IoT hub, and then select the Enter key.

-Wait a few minutes until the IoT hub is created.
-You'll see a confirmation in the output console.
+Wait a few minutes until the IoT hub is created and confirmation is displayed in the Output panel.

-Now that you've deployed an IoT hub using the Azure IoT Tools for Visual Studio Code, explore these articles:
+Now that you've deployed an IoT hub using the Azure IoT Hub extension for Visual Studio Code, explore these articles: